invoiceninja/invoiceninja.github.io/docs/user-guide/recurring-invoices.md

 ### Translations

-As you can see [MONTHYEAR|MONTHYEAR] uses "to" between date ranges.
-This is not hard coded, but it builds itself based on [your localization settings](/docs/user-guide/basic-settings/#localization).
+The word "to" between the two ends of a range isn't hardcoded — it's pulled from [your localization settings](/docs/user-guide/basic-settings/#localization), so ranges render in your clients' language.

-### E-Invoicing and Invoice Period Definition
+## E-Invoicing and Invoice Period Definition

-Sometimes you need to provide additional context when billing a recurring invoice, where services span a range of time (ie February 2026 - April 2026), and Invoice Period is required.

-To cater for this use case, in the E-Invoice tab of the Recurring invoices there is a Start Date and End Date section.
+Some billing relationships — particularly those requiring compliant e-invoices — need you to explicitly state the service period the invoice covers (for example, February 2026 through April 2026).
+The **E-Invoice** tab on a recurring invoice gives you a **Start Date** and **End Date** field for exactly this.

 ![alt text](/assets/images/recurring_invoices/recurring_invoice_period.png "Invoice Period")

-In order to handle the multiple variations that are possible, the start and end dates utilize the [date_create()](https://www.php.net/manual/en/function.date-create.php) function.

-This allows you to use natual language to define the range period.

-For example:
+Both fields accept natural-language expressions and are evaluated with PHP's [date_create()](https://www.php.net/manual/en/function.date-create.php) function, so you can describe the period the way you'd say it out loud.

-Assume we generate our invoices on the 1st of October 2025, with the following definitions for start/end dates
+Say your invoices generate on the 1st of October 2025 and you set:

 Start Date: first day of last month
 End Date: last date of last month.

-This will generate a Invoice Period of 1st of September 2025 to 30th of September 2025.
+The invoice will carry a period of 1st September 2025 through 30th September 2025.

-To take this a step further, you can also chain together multiple statements for better resolution ie.
+You can chain phrases together for finer control:

 Start Date: first day of month
 End Date: first day of month, +1 month

-This will generate a Invoice Period of 1st of September 2025 to 1st of October 2025.
+That produces 1st September 2025 through 1st October 2025.